rrogerc/smr_scheduler/README.md

 ```
 from the corresponding form.

-Based on this availability, it generates an excel sheet for the next month based on everyones availability.
+Based on this availability, it generates an excel sheet for the next month based on everyone's availability.
 It aims to be as "fair" as possible, meaning that it aims for everyone to have roughly the same amount of shifts.

 Of course, a perfectly "fair" schedule might not be possible given that certain time slots might be more/less filled and senior availability might also fluctuate.